of England 1st Section Champions - 2015

 Helmsley.
 Kirkby has had a band since at least 1815 and we have the

 minutes book from 1890 until today.
 The bands first

 contest win was the Kirkbymoorside poultry and industrial show contest

 of 1886.
 Our band room was built in 1976

 on land kindly donated by James Holt who lives in Kirkby.
 It is a purpose

 built building and is used for all band activities including practices

 which are three or four times a week.
-We currently have a Senior Band,
+In

 the rehearsal time for our six bands.